gabrielS200/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-"In this project, we will be using Azure to simulate the implementation of Active Directory onto a Windows Server VM, which can also be called the Domain Controller.
+In this project, we will be using Azure to simulate the implementation of Active Directory onto a Windows Server VM, which can also be called the Domain Controller.
 The first step in this project is the creation of the Windows VMs.
 In Azure, create a Windows Server VM and a normal Windows 10 VM.
 Keep track of the username and password of both VMs in a note document.
 Also, make sure that for the Windows 10 VM, you select the same resource group and virtual network as the domain controller, because this lab wouldn't work without them being on the same virtual network.

 <br />